Linux, Unix, Solaris, Open Source

 Qualifications and Experience Count

-I, Thomas Leavitt, work with Ubuntu Desktop, OS X, and Windows 7/10 on a daily basis on a personal and professional level, as well as Ubuntu, Debian, Red Hat, Solaris and Windows 2008/2012 at client sites.
-I run Windows 7 and Ubuntu in virtual machine on my 17" Macbook Pro and Macbook Air using VMware Fusion, and Windows 10 on my Dell Latitude laptop.
-I also run a variety of Linux distributions via VMWare vSphere (and other virtualization systems) at client sites, and on my in-house server (my contractors all favor Linux on the server side as well).
-Over the course of my career, I've also run Mandriva Linux, various BSD flavors, RedHat of varying vintages, Solaris x86 (when that was really icky), Solaris on Sparc, and HP/UX, on my in house desktops and server (even Windows NT 3.5 back in the day).
-In corporate networks, I've dealt with Windows NT 3.51, 4.0 and 2000/2003/2008 on the server side (as well as OS X, Linux and Unix).
+I, Thomas Leavitt, work with Ubuntu Desktop, OS X, and Windows 7/10 on a daily basis on a personal and professional level, as well as Ubuntu, Debian, Red Hat, Solaris and Windows Server at client sites.
+I run Windows 7/10 and Linux (Ubuntu and other distros) in virtual machines on my iMac and Macbook Air using VMware Fusion, and Windows 10 on my Dell Latitude laptop.
+I also run a variety of Linux distributions via VMWare vSphere (and other virtualization systems) at client sites, and on my cloud hosted personal server (my contractors all favor Linux on the server side as well).
+Over the course of my career, I've also run Mandriva Linux, various BSD flavors, RedHat of varying vintages, Solaris x86 (when that was really icky), Solaris on Sparc, and HP/UX, on my in house desktops and servers (even Windows NT 3.5 back in the day).
+In corporate networks, I've dealt with Windows NT 3.51, 4.0 and 2000/2003/2008/2012/2016 on the server side (as well as OS X, Linux and Unix).
 I also administered a Sybase database that handled 25 million atomic transactions a day on a maxed out Sun Sparc S1000E in the late 1990s for my web hosting start up.
 Basically, I install, configure and play with Linux distros and open-source software for entertainment (I also have Haiku OS, ReactOS, AROS and Icaros Desktop in VMs on my laptop).
-Some of the projects I've worked on include doing a full P2V migration of a client's infrastructure to vSphere, doing a forklift upgrade of an entire organization's desktop infrastructure from Windows XP to Windows 7, integrating Samba/winbind and ADS integration, secure Intranet application integration with an LDAP directory via TLS/SSL, and upgrade/install/configuration of Bugzilla, Testlink, MediaWiki, Trac, DokuWiki, DocMgr (wiki), OpenFiler in a High Availability configuration and subversion and installation of a secondary hard drive into a 1990's era desktop PC running a SCO Unix based POS.
+Some of the projects I've worked on include doing a full P2V migration of a client's infrastructure to vSphere, doing a forklift upgrade of an entire organization's desktop infrastructure from Windows XP to Windows 7, Samba/winbind and ADS integration, secure Intranet application integration with an LDAP directory via TLS/SSL, and upgrade/install/configuration of Bugzilla, Testlink, MediaWiki, Trac, DokuWiki, DocMgr (wiki), OpenFiler in a High Availability configuration, and installation of a secondary hard drive into a 1990's era desktop PC running a SCO Unix based POS.